Recovery runs are an awesome – and often-overlooked – tool in any runner’s arsenal of possible training modalities.

 When Should You Do a Recovery Run?

-This short time window is so you clear out the lactic acid built up in the blood-stream from the intense workouts.
+This short time window is so you clear out the lactic acid built up in the bloodstream from the intense workouts.

-Evenings are naturally a good time to perform them – a low-intensity workout to round off your day can be a very welcome transition before relaxing and getting ready to sleep.
+Evenings are naturally a good time to perform them.
+A low-intensity workout to round off your day can be a very welcome transition before relaxing and getting ready to sleep.

 For runners-in-training, a common way to incorporate an easy recovery run is to perform an intense training session early in the morning, then follow up with a very light recovery run later in the evening.

-It’s worth noting here that not everyone actually needs to do recovery runs – if you’re running less than three times per week, then you’re unlikely to gain much specific benefit from performing a recovery run over a regular training run.
+It’s worth noting here that not everyone actually needs to do recovery runs.
+If you’re running less than three times per week, then you’re unlikely to gain much specific benefit from performing a recovery run over a regular training run.

-How To Perform a Recovery Run
+How Should I Perform a Recovery Run?

 Recovery Run Pace / Intensity

-When thinking about recovery run pace, the trick is to not overthink it:
+When thinking about recovery run pace, the trick is not to overthink it:

 If you think you’re running too fast, then you’re running too fast.